yyunyun75/videoControl/README.md

  *  The ability to edit existing clips in the list
  *  The ability to play clips in the video player

+* Extra Features:
+ *  The ability to automatically jump to the next clip after it finishes, with a 3 second waiting period and appropriate loading animation.